 Overseas visitors (see paragraph 2.4.1) entering the UK as students or migrant workers are only entitled to purchase goods under the scheme during the last 4 months of their stay in the UK.
 Such visitors will have been issued with a pre-entry visa from the UK and in the case of work periods of 6 months or more a separate work permit document is issued in the UK.
 The visa is contained in the overseas person’s passport and shows the start and end date for the study or work period authorised.
 Retailers should ask to see the visa or work permit before selling goods under the scheme.

 The customer must prove their eligibility to use the scheme by providing evidence that the period of their visit is ending and must:

-- intend to leave the EU with the goods by the last day of the third month following that in which the goods were purchased
+- intend to leave the UK or EU with the goods by the last day of the third month following that in which the goods were purchased

-- having left the EU remain outside the EU for a minimum period of 12 months
+- having left the UK or EU remain outside the UK or EU for a minimum period of 12 months

-- export the goods having produced them, their receipts, and the VAT refund document to a customs officer at the point of departure from the EU
+- export the goods having produced them, their receipts, and the VAT refund document to a customs officer at the point of departure from the UK or EU

-For the purposes of this scheme only, a customer who’s established in the EU but intends to permanently leave the EU for a minimum period of 12 months may also be treated as an overseas visitor.
+For the purposes of this scheme only, a customer who’s established in the UK or EU but intends to permanently leave the UK or EU for a minimum period of 12 months may also be treated as an overseas visitor.
 To qualify under this provision, the customer must:

-- intend to leave the UK with the goods by the last day of the third month following that in which the goods were purchased for an immediate destination outside the EU
+- intend to leave the UK with the goods by the last day of the third month following that in which the goods were purchased for an immediate destination outside the UK or EU

-- remain outside the EU for a period of at least 12 months, the customer must prove their eligibility to use the scheme by providing evidence of their intention to remain outside the EU for at least 12 months, typically this evidence would be one of the following:
+- remain outside the UK or EU for a period of at least 12 months, the customer must prove their eligibility to use the scheme by providing evidence of their intention to remain outside the UK or EU for at least 12 months, typically this evidence would be one of the following:

 - overseas work permit